polyipseity/information/special/academia/HKUST/ESST/pressure safety/index.md

 <!--pytextgen generate section="2984"--><!-- The following content is generated at 2024-02-09T19:56:52.708301+08:00.
 Any edits will be overridden! -->

-- _(begin)_→:::←blocked or restricted flow
+- _(begin)_→::@::←blocked or restricted flow
-- blocked or restricted flow→:::←compressor malfunction
+- blocked or restricted flow→::@::←compressor malfunction
-- compressor malfunction→:::←external fire
+- compressor malfunction→::@::←external fire
-- external fire→:::←failure of automatic controls
+- external fire→::@::←failure of automatic controls
-- failure of automatic controls→:::←formation and ignition or detonation of carbonaceous deposits
+- failure of automatic controls→::@::←formation and ignition or detonation of carbonaceous deposits
-- formation and ignition or detonation of carbonaceous deposits→:::←ignition or detonation of oil or oil vapor
+- formation and ignition or detonation of carbonaceous deposits→::@::←ignition or detonation of oil or oil vapor
-- ignition or detonation of oil or oil vapor→:::←overheating
+- ignition or detonation of oil or oil vapor→::@::←overheating
-- overheating→:::←_(end)_
+- overheating→::@::←_(end)_

 <!--/pytextgen-->